Is your firm or organization interested in hosting an Ignite participant for a paid summer internship?

 LAF maintains a list of approved internship providers and works with each Ignite participant to arrange a paid, 10-12 week summer internship in landscape architecture for each year the student remains in the program.
 The internships are a chance for each student to explore different career paths in landscape architecture — including those in the private, public, and nonprofit sectors — while developing their skills, resume and portfolio, and professional networks.

-Ignite participants are matched to potential internships based on aligned interests, skills and experience needed to successfully participate, and other factors such as location.
-As part of the process, Ignite students interview with internship providers before the matches are finalized.
+Ignite participants select potential internships based on interests, required skills and experience, and other factors such as location.
+As part of the process, Ignite students interview with internship providers, and final placements are decided based on mutual fit.

 LAF values the many ways in which a landscape architect can practice and participate in fulfilling and impactful work.
 In addition to private practice internship opportunities, LAF is also seeking internship providers from non-profit organizations, parks and gardens, community-based organizations, industry, and local, state and federal government agencies.